s2607/webthing/readme.md

   8) generate postscript with embedded images etc.
   9) maybe a GUI with that atari game library.
   10) history (I *really* like how Tom Duff's Mothra browser does this)

+##Warning

+This is by no means complete.
+While I occasionally run valgrind's memcheck over it there are plenty of memory coruption bugs and loose ends.
+It's very much just an experament and shouldn't be seriously used.